 The institute, held each summer, provides substantive content and the opportunity to network with internationally known scholars of the Holocaust and teachers from around the world.
 Working in the Museum’s exhibit space and classrooms, teachers grow in their understanding of the Holocaust and refine their skills to teach about the history and lessons of the Holocaust.
 Each year’s schedule includes one or two evening lectures.

 The program is directed toward educators on a secondary or higher level, but university students and educators of all levels who have a specific interest in, and background knowledge of, the Holocaust are invited to apply.
 Seating is limited and is on a competitive basis.
 The cost to attend the program is $150, which includes lunch and materials for the four days.
-Applications and payment must be received by June 20, 2013.

 Applications are available for financial support to attend the Institute.
 Please see the Chevra Kadisha Holocaust Studies Scholarship Fund application below for information and instructions on how to apply.